-Dora, Henry’s wife, was also an active participant in community and social life.
+Dora, Henry’s wife, was also an active participant in the community and social life.
 For many years, Dora served as the community’s midwife.
 The family also boarded the local Booster School teacher.
-One of these teachers was Verna Zimmerman of Puyallup who attracted the attention of son Adolph.
+One of these teachers was Verna Zimmerman of Puyallup, who attracted the attention of their son Adolph.
 Verna and Adolph later married.
-For many years Dora hitched up her horse and buggy every Saturday, to travel to Gig Harbor and then ferry to Tacoma to sell her eggs and farm produce and visit friends. n 1938 at the age of 81, Henry suffered a heart attack and passed away.
-Henry and Dora’s oldest son, Carl, never married, but cared for his mother until Dora’s death in 1948 at the age of 89.
+In addition, for many years, Dora hitched up her horse and buggy every Saturday to travel to Gig Harbor and then ferry to Tacoma to sell her eggs and farm produce and visit friends.
+In 1938, at the age of 81, Henry suffered a heart attack and passed away.
+Henry and Dora’s oldest son, Carl, never married but cared for his mother until Dora’s death in 1948 at the age of 89.

 Over 100 years later, 98 acres remained of the original Sehmel Family Homestead.
 Pierce County Parks and Recreation purchased the land in 2002.
 Donald and Mary Ellen’s son, Bill, was instrumental in developing the family homestead into the Sehmel Homestead Park.

-Funding was provided by County Conservation Futures funds, Washington State’s Interagency Committee for Outdoor Recreation (IAC) and numerous private individuals and organizations.
+County Conservation Futures funds provided funding, Washington State’s Interagency Committee for Outdoor Recreation (IAC), and numerous private individuals and organizations.
 With the public’s participation, this park was created to provide active recreation for the community and take advantage of the site’s natural beauty and rich family history.
-As you explore and enjoy the park, remember Henry’s pioneering spirit, Dora’s horse and buggy trips to Tacoma, Verna’s adventurous will, and the lives of four generations of Sehmels who lived here for over 110 years.
+As you explore and enjoy the park, remember Henry’s pioneering spirit, Dora’s horse and buggy trips to Tacoma, Verna’s adventurous will, and the lives of four generations of Sehmels.
+They lived here for over 110 years.